7h30ry/writeups/ImaginaryCTF24/writeup.md

 Ok at this point we know that the `flag.txt` file would be of a random name stored in `/`

-That means we might need to get `RCE` to get the name and it's content
+That means we might need to get `RCE` to get the name and its content

 Moving on we can check the application source code which is `index.php`
 ![image](https://github.com/user-attachments/assets/fc9faa9d-7a84-4ec8-bf1b-16afea34e301)